Thank you! Your submission has been received!

 Ease of use: Simple YAML configuration with automatic workflow triggers and minimal setup.

 Best features: Native integration removes authentication complexity.
-Thousands of marketplace actions with matrix builds testing across multiple environments.
+Over 20,000 marketplace actions with matrix builds testing across multiple environments.
+The new Agentic Workflows preview lets AI agents handle issue triage, PR review, and CI failure diagnosis.

 Integrations: Connects to cloud providers, chat platforms, and deployment platforms.
-GitHub Actions integrates with Siit for automated workflow coordination in Slack and Teams.
+It also integrates with Siit for automated workflow coordination in Slack and Teams.

 2. GitLab CI/CD: Best for Unified DevOps Platform